-Jeremy Blum is currently the head of electrical engineering at Shaper, where he is using computer vision to reinvent the way people use handheld power tools.
+Jeremy Blum is currently the Director of Hardware at Shaper, where he is using computer vision to reinvent the way people use handheld power tools.
 Prior to joining Shaper, Jeremy was a lead electrical architect/engineer for confidential products at Google [x], including Google Glass.

 Jeremy received his Master’s and Bachelor’s degrees in Electrical and Computer Engineering from Cornell University.
 At Cornell, he co-founded and led Cornell University Sustainable Design, he launched a first-of-its-kind entrepreneurial co-working space for students, and he conducted robotics and machine learning research.